Connect with us

 Zachariah Njeru

 “The dam is expected to be completed by early December after the construction works commenced on March 27, 2018.
-The Ministry expects water filling of the dam to take approximately two normal rainy seasons,” Mr Njeru said.
+The Ministry expects water filling of the dam to take approximately two normal rainy seasons,” Mr Njeru said during a tour of the project.

-The CS was speaking during an inspection tour of the project on June 18, where he witnessed the final filling of the embankment area, built at the confluence of Thwake and Athi Rivers at the border of Makueni and Kitui counties.
+The CS oversaw the completion of the embankment fill at the meeting point of the Thwake and Athi Rivers, located at the border of Makueni and Kitui counties.

 “The filling of the embankment will now pave the way for the settlement of the dam and implementation of the bridge over the embankment, concrete face, installation of the gates and other downstream activities,” he said.